brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-28-tech-worlds-top-10-mistakes-series-ii.md

----
-layout: post
-title: Tech World's Top 10 Mistakes - Series II
+# Tech World's Top 10 Mistakes - Series II
----

 Continuing from where I left off in my previous article, <a href="/2010/tech-worlds-top-10-mistakes-series-i/">Tech World's Top 10 Mistakes - Series I</a>, let us now look at the remaining half of the technology world's top ten blunders - counting down from number 5 to number 1: